310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}
 {% bubble Tetora sad %}
-… But reality was different from that, yeah?
+…But reality was different from that, yeah?
 I failed to meet your expectations… I kept making us lose all the things you seniors worked hard to build up…

 {% endbubble %}
 {% bubble Chiaki serious %}